pagong/cpy9-rp2040-demos/README.md

 ## Raspberry Pi Pico-W
 [This](media/Raspberry-Pi-Pico-W-details-17.jpg) is the enhanced **Pico** with Micro-USB port, 2MB flash and an onboard WiFi chip.

+- The following GPIO pins are used for communicating with the WLAN chip (CYW43439):
+  - GP23 - wifi power
+  - GP24 - SPI data
+  - GP25 - SPI CS
+  - GP29 - SPI clock

 ## WaveShare RP2040-Matrix
 [This](media/RP2040-Matrix-details-9.jpg) is a tiny **Pico** [clone](http://www.waveshare.com/wiki/RP2040-Matrix) with USB-C port, 2MB flash and a 5x5 NEOpixel matrix.